Cotton Sourcing Map for Brands: 2026 Origin Guide

 Founders sometimes assume "Made in Vietnam" or "Made in Bangladesh" labels neutralize UFLPA risk.
 They don't.
 CBP traces fiber, not garments.
 A Vietnamese-sewn t-shirt with Xinjiang yarn is detainable.
 The shift is about proving fiber origin, not just changing the country of manufacture.
 Indian, Brazilian, US, and West African cotton remain the safest non-Xinjiang sources for US-bound goods.

 Running into nearshoring decisions?
-We offer 11-hour production consulting for $790 per project to map the full picture for your brand, or book a free 15-min call first.
+Get in contact and we’ll map the full picture for your brand, or grab a factory-ready tech pack for $79.

 How do certifications stack with cotton origin?